 The second you start thinking more about food as a resource to thrive, you begin to tap into your body's true needs.
 This includes paying attention to how what you are eating is making you feel, systematizing your diet by planning ahead and tracking your intake, and making thoughtful meal decisions designed to improve your life and well-being, not just to quench your appetite or cravings.

 Athletes have regimented training schedules designed to maximize their potential, to get stronger, better, and faster.
-And when they eat like they train, they see incredible results.
+And when they eat as they train, they see incredible results.
 This is possible for the everyday person as well.
 No matter how hard you are training, or not training, putting some structure and thought behind your diet can catapult you to better results that stick.
 And make the process easier and more enjoyable as you go.

 Food is Fuel

 Food is life.
 It's delicious because we have to eat to keep on living.
 So why not live well and choose foods that help you balance your energy levels, mood, and overall health?
 Once you start giving your body the nutrition it needs, you'll be amazed at how great you feel.
 Not to mention, losing weight becomes a heck of a lot easier.

 Once you have an idea of how many calories you need each day and what macros to strive for, track your intake!
 This will not only ensure you are getting the right fuel every day, but will also hold you accountable and teach you things about your diet you didn't realize.
 Research even suggests that those who track their food intake lose significantly more weight than those who don't.